Red Lentil Curry

 This Red Lentil Curry is SO delicious and can be made in just 30 minutes.
-This is a Thai-inspired curry that is made with Thai red curry paste, soy sauce and a touch of maple syrup for a curry that is perfectly balanced in taste!
+This is a Thai-inspired curry is healthy, vegan and gluten-free.
+Enjoy it on its own or serve it up with some rice!

 Have you ever tried Lentil Dal before?
 It’s a traditional Indian curry dish that’s made with red lentils and an assortment of spices.